Print3M/print3m.github.io/_notes/knowledge/windows/privilege-escalation.md

 Certify.exe find /vulnerable
 ```

-If any user can enroll this certificate (e.g. _Domain Users_ group), its purpose is defined as _Client Authentication_ (an user can auth to AD using this cert) and ENROLLEE_SUPLIES_SUBJECT flag is set (subject of the cert is defined by enrollee)... **privilege escalation**!
+If any user can enroll this certificate (e.g. _Domain Users_ group), its purpose is defined as _Client Authentication_ (a user can auth to AD using this cert) and ENROLLEE_SUPLIES_SUBJECT flag is set (subject of the cert is defined by enrollee)... **privilege escalation**!
 Any user can enroll the certificate for Administrator and use it to perform AD authentication.

 ```powershell
 # Request an certificate for Administrator